lpasqualis/claude_hook_master/README.md

 - `response_chunk`: When a chunk of response is received
 - `response_completed`: When Claude completes a response
 - `error`: When an error occurs

+### Session Events
+- `Start`/`SessionStart`: When a Claude session starts
+- `Stop`: When a Claude session stops
+- `UserPromptSubmit`: When a user submits a prompt
+- `PreToolUse`: Before a tool is executed
+- `PostToolUse`: After a tool has been executed
+- `Notification`: System notifications (e.g., permission requests)
+- `SubagentStart`: When a subagent starts
+- `SubagentStop`: When a subagent stops

+Note: The utility accepts both `hook` and `hook_event_name` fields for compatibility with different event formats.

 ## Example Output